dip051030/skin-glow-detect-now/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/82708978-45c7-439d-ad73-293a334451fc) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my skin disease project?

 Yes, you can!